mindeeloo/yt-vid-downloader/README.md

 Make sure you dont have an extra line, or else you may get an error

+Where you can find the videos once they are done installing is in a folder located in the same directory as the .py file, titled "downloads"
+Currently it only supports .mp4 files, I am currently working on making it support .mp3 files too.

 This also uses the pytube module, it will say if it cannot import pytube.